charstorm/linkitall/README.md

 ## Graph Generation

-The tool takes the path to a directory containing the graph file `graph.yaml` and it's dependent resources as the input.
+The tool takes the path to a directory containing the graph file `graph.yaml` and its dependent resources as the input.
 See `examples/simple` for a quick reference.
-More details about the graph file is explained in the section "Graph File",
+More details about the graph file are explained in the section "Graph File",

-To run the graph generation, execute the following command (assuming `targetdir` as the directory of graph file and its resources):
+To run the graph generation, execute the following command (assuming `targetdir` is the directory of graph file and its resources):

 ```bash
 linkitall -i targetdir